DIGITALE . 2019 . POLAND

 Digital storytelling for youth workers, educators and artivists

-The training course explores one of the most inspiring ways to tell your story – digital storytelling.
-“Digitale” aims at presenting the concept of the method developed by Joe and Dana at Berkeley and exploring the positive impact it can have when used as a method of working with youth on topics such as diversity and solidarity, as well as a method to present the results of youth work.
+The training course explored one of the most inspiring ways to tell your story – digital storytelling.
+“Digitale” aimed at presenting the concept of the method developed by Joe and Dana at Berkeley and exploring the positive impact it can have when used as a method of working with youth on topics such as diversity and solidarity, as well as a method to present the results of youth work.

 About the project

 Digital storytelling is based on the assumption that every person has a unique story to be told and shared with the others.
 It is a modern extension of the art of storytelling that has been an important part of social interactions since the very birth of humanity.
 However, in the modern world where we people are constantly exposed to the flood of information, we tend to forget how reflecting on personal experiences and sharing them with others can be beneficial for one’s personal development.
 This way of personal narrative has a potential to be noticed and appreciated, to get through with its message and inspire others.
 Digital storytelling is a concept that combines two crucial aspects – the power of creating personal narratives and our modern need to “go digital”, giving people a chance to tell their stories in creative ways that involve using their digital skills.

 “Digitale” brought together 27 educators and youth workers from various backgrounds and countries such as Poland, France, Portugal, Spain, Bulgaria, Romania, Turkey, Latvia and Italy.
 During this training course participants had the opportunity to go through the process of creating their own digital story.
 Then, they dived into the theory and ethics behind the process, so they will be able to facilitate and pass on the knowledge.
 They were also invited to facilitate a workshop on their own and worked with lovely children in a local youth centre in Lodz, Poland.